ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Military Dictatorship - Peru.md

 # A Shining Path to the Future

 Left wing urban guerrillas have always been a problem in countries like Peru.
 Although the leadership of these guerrillas movements rests with Marxist intellectuals, their bases of support is with the Peruvian experiences and Incan past.
-The Shining Path or Sendero Luminoso was a splinter party of the Peruvian Communist Party in 1870, organized by Abimael Guzman.
-It would be the Indian leader, Jose Carlos Mariategui (1895-1930) who said about revolution: revolution is the shining path of liberation.
+The **Shining Path** or **Sendero Luminoso** was a splinter party of the Peruvian Communist Party in 1870, organized by **Abimael Guzman**.
+It would be the Indian leader, **Jose Carlos Mariategui (1895-1930)** who said about revolution: revolution is the shining path of liberation.

 The Shining Path or SPM denounced these major ideas:
 - Imperialism of the USSR & US